IBM/FoodTrackerBackend/DeployToCloud.md

    ```
    cd ~/FoodTrackerBackend/FoodServer/
    ```
 2. Build your Kitura application for Linux:
    ```
    kitura build
    ```
-   This builds your Kitura application using a Linux Ubuntu 14.04 Docker container locally on your laptop, ensuring that the application will compile successfull when deployed to the cloud.
+   This builds your Kitura application using a Linux Ubuntu 14.04 Docker container locally on your laptop, ensuring that the application will compile successfully when deployed to the cloud.
-3. Run you Kitura application on Linux
+3. Run your Kitura application on Linux
    ```
    kitura run
    ```